sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_1.md

 2. Why is this paper **important**?

+Peer review refers to the practice of other authors inspecting software code.
+It is performed to find errors/defects and improve the overall quality of the software.
+In addition to this, peer review has many other advantages, as for example sharing knowledge and team cohesion.
+So, it is important to thoughtfully explore this practice and find efficient methods.

+Studies have shown that traditional review practices limit software adoption and review efficiency.
+The traditional review practices evolved over time to contemporary peer reviews which follow less rigid practices.
+This paper is important since it is one of the first studies that explores aspects of contemporary peer review.
+If they find similar peer review practices which evolved in different projects, then these practices may represent successful and efficient review methods.
+Using this knowledge it will be possible to make suggestions for other software projects on how to perform efficient peer review.

 3. What is the **methodology** used to answer the research question(s) or reach the goal?

 4. What **data** does the paper use?